neilgee/bootstrap-conditional/README.md

 ## Description

-A WordPress plugin to conditionally load Bootstrap on selected posts or pages.
+A WordPress plugin to conditionally load Bootstrap framework on selected posts or pages.

 Choose which version:
   - Bootstrap version 5.0.0